akash-network/docs/whitepapers/akt/source/05-mining.md

 ## Motivation

-Akash Network intends to gain early adoption by offering exponential cost savings as a value proposition for tenants, and the efficiency of a serverless infrastructure as an additional value proposition for tenants and providers.
+Akash Network aims to secure early adoption by offering exponential cost savings as a value proposition for tenants, and the efficiency of a serverless infrastructure as an additional value proposition for tenants and providers.
 These value propositions are extremely compelling, especially for data and compute intensive applications such as machine learning.

 ## Stake and Bind: Mining Protocol